 Continual Learning and Catastrophic Forgetting How Agents Remember Without Forgetting

-Continual learning (also called lifelong learning or sequential learning) is the field that asks: how can a system learn new things without destroying old knowledge?
-For AI agents deployed in changing environments — new users, new tools, new goals — this is not academic.
+Continual learning (also called lifelong learning or sequential learning) asks how a system can learn new things without destroying old knowledge.
+For AI agents deployed in changing environments (new users, new tools, new goals) this is not academic.
 It’s survival.

 Three broad families of solutions exist: